GitHubMilo/vpn_downloads/README.md

 ## Configuring

-# qBittorrent
-The forwarded port for PIA will be stored in the ./config/guetun/piaportforward.json file So you can view that to grab the port you need to put into qBittorrent's config (I haven't yet got around to making a script that automates this.

 # Other software
-All configuration files should be in the ./config directory
+All configuration files should be in the "./config" directory (below where your docker-compose.yml file is.

 ## Accessing
 You should be able to access using the local IP address and the services's port.